dsample001/CPSC4970-Project6/README.md

 ## Project Details

 This project uses PyQt5 to create an interface fo the Curling League Manager.
+Project is still in work.....

 ## Project Requirements